 Supporting our members, offering outstanding psychoanalytic training to mental health professionals, and educating the general public about psychoanalysis since 1999.

-Designed to foster lively exchange and deeper understanding of psychoanalytic processes, these online meetings allow ample time for thoughtful discussion of the presenter’s material.
-Open to NPSI members and all interested mental health professionals in the United States and abroad, NPSI Scientific Meetings provide an excellent opportunity to engage with leading-edge psychoanalytic ideas and to connect with colleagues across our local and international psychoanalytic community.
+Designed to foster thoughtful exchange and deeper understanding of psychoanalytic processes, these online meetings provide ample time for discussion of the presenter’s material.
+Open to NPSI members and all interested mental health professionals worldwide, NPSI Scientific Meetings offer an excellent opportunity to engage with leading-edge psychoanalytic ideas and to connect with colleagues across both local and international psychoanalytic communities.

 SundayMondayTuesdayWednesdayThursdayFridaySaturday